openshift/enhancements/enhancements/cluster-logging/multi-cluster-observability.md

 ### User Stories

 * As a fleet administrator I want to install a homogeneous log collection and forwarding on any set of RHACM managed OCP clusters.
-* As a fleet administrator I want to install a homogeneous trace collection and forwarding on any set of RHACM managed OCP clusters.
+* As a fleet administrator I want to install a homogeneous OTLP data collection and forwarding on any set of RHACM managed OCP clusters.
 * As a fleet administrator I want to centrally control authentication credentials for the target log forwarding outputs.
 * As a fleet administrator I want to centrally control authentication credentials for the target trace exporters.